SAP-samples/teched2023-AD161/exercises/ex0/README.md

 # Preparation

 Let's start the exercise and see whether everything is ready to go.
 Please make sure you have all the necessary prerequisites listed below.
-If not, please raise your voice during the meeting so that we can assist you early in the session.
+If not, please raise your voice during the session so that we can assist you early in the session.

 ## Prerequisites
 Please keep the following links and resources available: